kagiko/vaultwarden-wiki/Enabling-admin-page.md

   bitwardenrs/server:latest
 ```

-After this, the page will be available in the `/admin` subdomain.
+After this, the page will be available in the `/admin` subdirectory.